WeiruiLiu/Tableau-Investigate-the-Secrets-of-Successful-Movies/README.md

 ## Visualization in Tableau Public
 **Investigate the Secrets of Successful Movies** with link [Dashboard](https://public.tableau.com/app/profile/weirui.liu/viz/InvestigatetheSecretsofSuccessfulMovies/Top10MovieswithHighestIMDBRatingDashboard).

-In case Tableau Public link is not working, check **Investigate the Secrets of Successful Movies.pdf**.
+In case Tableau Public link is not working, the complete report check **Investigate the Secrets of Successful Movies.pdf**.